hpc-uk/build-instructions/pyenvs/ipyparallel/run_ipyparallel_cirrus_gpu.md

 Instructions for running an ipyparallel session on Cirrus (GPU)
 ===============================================================

-The Slurm submission script below requests a GPU node and loads the machine learning specific Miniconda3 module before starting the ipyparallel cluster and Jupyter notebook.
+The Slurm submission script below requests a GPU node and loads the mpi4py Miniconda3 module, `mpi4py/3.1.3-ompi-gpu`, before starting the ipyparallel cluster and Jupyter notebook.
 This script is suitable therefore for running pytorch commands interactively on a Cirrus GPU node.
 Obviously, the script may need to be altered to suit a different use case.

 Login to your Cirrus account and submit the Slurm script shown below.